survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 The development setup should work after this change still.
 If you examine the build output, you should notice it's missing references to `__REACT_HOT_LOADER__`.

 Even after this change, the source can contain references still due to a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information.
-The issue can be worked around by implementing a module chooser pattern as in the *Setting Environment Variables* chapter. `AppContainer` provided by *react-hot-loader* should be mocked with a dummy.
+The issue can be worked around by implementing a module chooser pattern as in the *Environment Variables* chapter. `AppContainer` provided by *react-hot-loader* should be mocked with a dummy.

 {pagebreak}